CloudLabs-MOC/AI-102-AIEngineer/Instructions/18-object-detection.md

 1. Go to Visual Studio Code, view the training images in the **18-object-detection/training-images** folder where you cloned the repository.
 This folder contains images of fruit.

 2. Download and extract the training images from https://aka.ms/fruit-objects.
-The extracted folder contains a collection of images of fruit
+The extracted folder contains a collection of images of fruit.

 3. In the Custom Vision portal, in your object detection project, select **Add images** and upload all of the images in the extracted folder.